asheckn/asheckn/README.md

 - 👋 Hi, I’m @asheckn
 - 👀 I’m interested in Game development , flutter development and deep learning
-- 🌱 I’m currently learning Computer Science , Deep Learning and AI
+- 🌱 I Have an honors Degree in Computer Science and I am interested in Deep learning and AI
-- 💞️ I’m looking to collaborate on App Development projects involving AI or Deep learning
+- 💞️ I’m looking to collaborate on App Development and projects involving AI or Deep learning
 - 📫 You can get in Touch with me on my email, nyasha.ahove@gmail.com

 <!---